nikitavoloboev/data/life/lessons-learned.md

 		- Why?
 		- And how?
 - Use paper.
-	- Don’t be full digital and try out my calculations and thinking on paper.
+	- Don’t be full digital and try out your calculations and thinking on paper.
 - Read documentation.
 	- It saves a lot of time.
 - Keep receipts of expensive purchases.